 Level 1: Mild

-Home-improvement stores during slow hours, an empty soccer field, or a friend’s quiet driveway.
-Heel ten steps, release to sniff five seconds, repeat.
+Home-improvement stores during slow hours or a quiet driveway.
+Heel ten steps, release to sniff, and repeat.

 Level 2: Moderate

-Farmers’ markets before peak, dog-friendly café patios, or the outskirts of a dog park.
-Keep the leash loose but ready; reset if the dog breaks.
+Farmers’ markets before peak hours or the outskirts of a dog park.
+Keep the leash loose but be ready to reset if the dog breaks.

 Level 3: High